The Demand Field

 Characterize the current means

-How is this demand currently met?
+How is this demand being met today (as of 2026)?
 Pinterest boards, committee meetings, gut feeling, hiring an expensive consultant.
 What is broken about the current means?
 Slow, uncalibrated, does not surface disagreement, no uncertainty quantification.

 Insert the novel technology